SubseasonalClimateUSA: A Dataset for Subseasonal Forecasting and Benchmarking: Benchmark Models

 \textsc{Debiased \cfs.}\, \cfs is the U.S.\ operational dynamical model commonly used for subseasonal forecasting~\citep{saha2014ncep}.
 Debiased \cfs is a corrected ensemble forecast used as a benchmark in the two Subseasonal Climate Forecast Rodeo competitions~\citep{nowak2020enhancing,hwang2019improving}.
 First, a \cfs ensemble forecast is formed by averaging 32 forecasts for the target period based on 4 different model initializations produced at 8 different lead times.
 The ensemble is then \emph{debiased} by adding the mean value of the target variable on the target month and day over the period 1999-2010 and subtracting the mean ensemble \cfs reforecast over the same period.

 \textsc{\per.}\, This baseline \citep{mittermaier2008potential, weyn2021sub} forecasts the most recently observed two-week target value.

-\mypara{ABC Models} We next evaluate the ABC models introduced in~\citep{mouatadid2022adaptive}, which enhance the meteorological baselines by leveraging simple and effective statistical machine learning techniques.
-While these learning models are simple and computationally inexpensive, \Cref{sec:experiments} shows that each enhancement improves over both operational practice and state-of-the-art learning techniques.
+\mypara{ABC Models} We next evaluate the ABC models introduced in~\citep{mouatadid2022adaptive}.
+ABC is a hybrid physics-plus-learning approach that takes as input a dynamical model forecast (here, \cfs) and uses the historical record of prior forecasts and observations to correct the model's output and improve predictive skill.
+While the three learning models contributing to ABC described below are simple and computationally inexpensive, \Cref{sec:experiments} shows that each enhancement improves over both operational practice and state-of-the-art learning techniques.

-\textsc{\climpp.}\, \climpp improves upon \clim by predicting the historical mean or geographic median over all days in a window around the target day of year.
-The number of training years and the size of the observation window are determined adaptively. \textsc{\cfspp.}\, \cfspp is a learned correction for raw \cfs forecasts.
+\textsc{\climpp.}\, \climpp is as an adaptive form of \clim that learns how many prior years and how many dates in a window around the target date to include in a smoothed historical mean or geometric median estimate for a given grid point, target date, and target variable; importantly, unlike a static climatology, Climatology++ allows these learned window sizes to vary over time to adapt to noise levels and variability. \textsc{\cfspp.}\, \cfspp is a learned correction for raw \cfs forecasts.
 After averaging \cfs forecasts over a range of issuance dates and lead times, \cfspp debiases the ensemble forecast by adding the mean value of the target variable and subtracting the mean forecast over a learned window of observations around the target day of year.
-The range of ensembled lead times, the number of averaged issuance dates, and the size of the observation window employed are selected adaptively. \textsc{\perpp.}\, \perpp combines climatology, lagged temperature or precipitation measurements, and a \cfs ensemble forecast by fitting a least squares regression per grid point.
+The range of ensembled lead times, the number of averaged issuance dates, and the size of the observation window employed are selected adaptively. \textsc{\perpp.}\, For each grid point and target date, \perpp predicts a target variable as a function of lagged measurements, \clim, and \cfs forecasts observable for the same grid point on the forecast issuance date.
+These features are combined using a linear least squares regression trained on all available historical data available as of the forecast issuance date.

 \mypara{State-of-the-art Learning Methods} We also consider seven state-of-the-art learning methods.